matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ### Software engineering approaches

-- **Agile** and **Lean Startup** thinking focus on delivering the smallest valuable increment.
+- **Agile** and Lean Startup thinking focus on delivering the smallest valuable increment.
 - **Domain-Driven Design** helps teams focus on the core domain — the areas that create real business value.
 - **Continuous Delivery** encourages small, validated releases rather than speculative ones.
 - **Behavior-Driven Development** ensures teams build exactly what’s required, no more.

 ### Evidence

-The DORA research reinforces that small, validated releases reduce waste and improve stability.
-Teams that deliver only what users actually need achieve both higher throughput and lower change failure rates.
+Overproduction wastes capacity that could be used to improve **Deployment Frequency** and, by creating unnecessary code, can increase the **Change Failure Rate**.
+The DORA research reinforces that small, validated releases reduce waste and improve stability, allowing teams to achieve both higher throughput and lower **Change Failure Rate**.

 ## 6. Overprocessing (Kajō kakō)